 Dr Joseph Crawford

 My work to date has focussed primarily on the literature of the eighteenth century and Romantic periods, and on the history of Gothic fiction from its earliest origins to the present day.
-More recently I have also carried out research into the history of popular fiction, and the literary history of the south-west of England.
+More recently I have also carried out research into the history of popular fiction, literature and medicine, and the literary history of the south-west of England.
 My first book, Raising Milton's Ghost, was published in 2011; my second, Gothic Fiction and the Invention of Terrorism, came out in 2013.
 My third book, The Twilight of the Gothic, was published in 2014 by University of Wales Press as part of their Gothic Literary Studies series.
-My fourth book, Inspiration and Insanity in British Poetry 1825-55, will be published by Palgrave in 2019.
+My fourth book, Inspiration and Insanity in British Poetry 1825-55, was published by Palgrave in 2019.
 I am presently researching the literary and medical cultures of the post-Romantic period.

 My teaching at Exeter is primarily on poetry, and the literature of the seventeenth, eighteenth, and nineteenth centuries.
 I also teach an optional third-year module on the history of romance fiction.